google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 3.2.6
 -----
 - Added new onUnload event, can be only listened in Flash and not triggered to JS
+- API: Added new url property to plugin objects
 fixes:
 - fix to preserve the infoObject for custom netStream and netConnection clients in cases where the infoObject is a primitive object without properties